 Once given clearance to enter the country, new American residents usually had more travels to complete before settling in.
-These last parts of the journey began with a ferry ride to Manhattan or to a specific railway terminal.
-Since most of the Montrone, Giancini, Gaudenzi, and Emiliani immigrants intended to settle in upstate New York or in Pennsylvania, they almost certainly would have traveled by rail upon leaving Ellis Island.
+These last parts of the journey began with a ferry ride from Ellis Island to Manhattan or to a specific railway terminal.
+Since most of the Montrone, Giancini, Gaudenzi, and Emiliani immigrants intended to settle in upstate New York or in Pennsylvania, they almost certainly would have traveled by rail to their destination.

-An immigrant girl who traveled aboard the same vessel as Francesco remembered taking a "ferry to New Jersey, and then the train to Lackawanna Station in Scranton."
-Hoboken and Jersey City had special immigrant trains that typically departed at 9 p.m.
+An immigrant girl who traveled aboard the same vessel as Francesco (G1 - G) Gaudenzi remembered taking a "ferry to New Jersey, and then the train to Lackawanna Station in Scranton."50 Hoboken and Jersey City had special immigrant trains that typically departed at 9 p.m.
 In truth, these overnight trips would have been scarcely more comfortable than the steamship and, in some cases, less likely to carry the passengers to their intended destinations.

-Miscommunication was not infrequent: train conductors had difficulty understanding passengers who did not know how to speak and/or write English well and were unable to direct them accordingly.
+Miscommunication was not infrequent: train conductors had difficulty understanding passengers who did not know how to speak and/or write English well and were unable to direct them accordingly.51

-Beatrice spoke of how her first cousin, Alessandro "Alex" Fratangeli reached the rest of the family.
+Paul's mother, Beatrice (G2 - M), spoke of how her first cousin, Alessandro "Alex" Fratangeli reached the rest of the family.
 "He came to America, and . . . they didn't remember any of the English, and they said how did you talk to them?
 He said, "When I got to New York, I showed them Scranton and the address."
-And he went, "Cha cha cha choo!" [like] the train.
+And he went, "Cha cha cha choo!" [like] the train.52